antirez/neural-redis/README.md

-computer vision need slow to train and complex neural networks setups, many regression and classification problems that are able to enhance the user experience in many applications, are approachable by feed forward fully connected small networks, that are very fast to rain, very generic, and robust against non optimal parameters configurations.
+computer vision need slow to train and complex neural networks setups, many regression and classification problems that are able to enhance the user experience in many applications, are approachable by feed forward fully connected small networks, that are very fast to train, very generic, and robust against non optimal parameters configurations.

 Neural Redis implements: